 At Pearson College London, we believe that industry knowledge doesn’t, and shouldn’t end in the classroom and getting hands-on experience is a great way to boost your CV and make yourself stand out from other grads when applying for jobs in your final year.
 Of course, your academic success is really important, but take it from us when we say that employers are interested in the “other things” you did to grow and develop yourself while at university: attending industry days, competing in business challenges, volunteering and direct work experience such as internships.
-We call this the “second syllabus” and we know from our alumni that this is just as important as the degree itself in getting a great job once you graduate.
+We call this the “second syllabus” and we know from Pearson College alumni that this is just as important as the degree itself in getting a great job once you graduate.

 To date, our students have completed internships at a range of organisations from global brands such as Saatchi & Saatchi and Accenture; to public organisations and charities such as the Civil Service and Oxfam; to SMEs such as The Access Platform and Learnetal.